Protecting peatlands

 Peatland

-Based on these developments, the International Climate Initiative (IKI) focuses on the preservation of existing near-natural peatlands as well as on the restoration and stabilisation of damaged and degraded peatlands in the partner countries.
-Particular attention will be paid to the integration and greater consideration of peatland protection in infrastructure projects and rural development planning.
+Taking this as a basis, the IKI is focusing on the one hand on the preservation of the remaining near-natural peatlands, and on the restoration and stabilisation of damaged and degraded peatlands in the partner countries on the other.
+Specific focus is placed here on the integration and more intensive consideration of peatland protection in infrastructure projects and planning for the development of rural areas.

 The IKI Strategy